 This buzzy spot is a hybrid art gallery and hotel, and many rooms are custom-decorated by local artists.
 A fun, bargain place to stay.

-One of the top Art Deco hotels Downtown, this boutique destination features brick walls, mosaics galore and an impeccable overall design; cable cars rattle by directly outside its main entrance.
+One of the top Art Deco hotels Downtown, this boutique destination features brick walls, mosaics galore and an impeccable overall design.
+Cable cars rattle by directly outside its main entrance.

-Overlooking Washington Square, this hotel has large and airy rooms with a European flavour – some boast bay windows.
+Overlooking Washington Square, this hotel has large and airy rooms with a European flavour.
+Some boast bay windows.

 The most famous of Nob Hill’s landmark hotels, this showy palace offers fantastic views despite being relatively low-rise for the neighbourhood.